 Missing shingles on a roof may be one of the main reasons for a leak.
 In some cases, the fungus can also cause missing shingles.
 This fungus can speed up the rotting process of the roof interior.
 In either case, you should contact a professional roofing expert for assistance.

-Missing shingles on a roof are an early sign that you need to make some repairs.
-But you don’t have to rush into a costly roof repair.
+Missing shingles on a roof are an early sign that you must make some repairs.
+But you don’t hadon’t rush into a costly roof repair.
 Instead, you should schedule a professional inspection twice a year to avoid further damage.
-By identifying missing shingles on your roof early, you will be able to prevent costly leaks in the future.
+By identifying missing shingles on your roof early, you can prevent costly leaks in the future.

 One easy way to fix a leaking roof caused by a missing shingle is by replacing the damaged shingles.
-To replace a damaged shingle, lift the adjacent shingles and remove the nails.
-After removing the shingle, you should scrape off the cement and level the roof.
+Lift the adjacent shingles and remove the nails to replace a damaged shingle.
+After removing the shingle, scrape off the cement and level the roof.

 Missing shingles are one of the most common causes of leaking roofs.
 During windy weather, shingles may fall off.
-When they fall off, water can penetrate the attic, ceiling, and roof deck.
+Water can penetrate the attic, ceiling, and roof deck when they fall off.
 If you notice these signs, it is time to contact a professional roof repair company.

 Missing shingles can also cause leaks in the interior of a home.
-When this happens, it is important to catch the water below the leaking area and then dry it.
-If the leaks persist or the leaks continue, you should consider replacing the entire roof.
+When this happens, it is essential to catch the water below the leaking area and then dry it.
+If the leaks persist or continue, you should consider replacing the entire roof.

 Missing shingles on a roof can be frustrating and expensive.
 If you want to avoid the expensive costs of repairing a leaking roof caused by missing shingles, you should contact a professional roofing company.
 They will assess the cause of the missing shingles and help you to prevent further damage to the roof.